It’s no fun having a syndrome that makes what you’re used to doing either impossible or limited, but there is relief to be had.

-It turns out, certain people in the cannabis business are more prone to carpal tunnel syndrome than others in the industry.
-Trimmers suffer the most due to the detailed, repetitive nature of their work.
-People around the world get carpal tunnel, however, from typing, being a chef, a checker or even by a case of bad luck.
+Certain people in the cannabis business are more prone to carpal tunnel syndrome than others who work in the industry.
+Just like professions that require their workers to type, cook, or use a cash register all day, marijuana trimmers suffer due to the detailed, repetitive nature of their work.

 The carpal tunnel is a thin tube in your wrist, pretty much from elbow to palm of the hand, that houses the median nerve, which becomes inflamed when the syndrome kicks in.
 Fortunately, cannabis is here to save the day yet again.